 - Accompanied by fever

-The exact cause of polymorphous light eruption isn't well-understood.
-The rash appears in people who have developed sensitivity to components of sunlight, and in particular ultraviolet (UV) radiation from the sun or other sources, such as tanning beds or tanning lamps.
-This sensitivity is called photosensitivity.
-It results in immune system activity that causes a rash.
+The exact cause of polymorphous light eruption isn't understood.
+The rash appears in people who have developed sensitivity to sunlight, especially ultraviolet (UV) radiation from the sun or other sources, such as tanning beds.
+This is called photosensitivity.
+It leads to immune system activity that causes a rash.

-A person with photosensitivity can react to both types of UV radiation.
-Although UVB doesn't penetrate glass, UVA does.
-UVA may even penetrate through most sunscreens.
-So exposure to sunlight through windows or even sunscreen-protected skin may cause a reaction in some people with photosensitivity.
+A person with photosensitivity can react to both types of UV radiation. ultraviolet B (UVB) doesn't penetrate glass. ultraviolet A (UVA) does.
+Exposure to sunlight through windows or even sunscreen-protected skin may cause a reaction in some people with photosensitivity.

-Sensitivity to sunlight lessens with repeated exposure in polymorphous light eruption.
+With polymorphous light eruption, sensitivity to sunlight lessens with repeated exposure.
 Features of polymorphous light eruption are somewhat predictable:

-- Some people gradually become less sensitive over several years and eventually no longer experience the annual rash.
+- After the first episode, it's likely to happen each year.
+Some people gradually become less sensitive over several years and eventually no longer experience the yearly rash.